US Capitol police officer charged for helping rioter hide Jan 6 evidence

 US Capitol police officer charged for helping rioter hide evidence of involvement in Jan 6

+‘Take down the part about being in the building they are currently investigating and everyone who was in the building is going to [be] charged,’ officer allegedly writes

+Related video: Military Vet Charged With Spraying Police With Chemicals at Capitol Riot Re-enlisted in the Military in May

-A US Capitol Police officer has been indicted on charges of obstruction of justice after he told a Facebook contact to remove posts from the insurrection on 6 January.
+A US Capitol Police officer has been indicted on charges of obstruction of justice after he told a Facebook contact to remove online posts from the insurrection on 6 January.

-The indictment states that Michael Riley told a person to remove any social media posts showing that they were present during the riot at the Capitol.
+The indictment states that Michael Riley told a person to remove any social media posts showing that they were present during the riot at the Capitol when a pro-Trump mob laid siege to the building in an effort to prevent Congress from certifying President Joe Biden’s election victory.

 Prosecutors say that Mr Riley, who was arrested on Friday, sent a private message to an individual who had posted selfies from 6 January and videos about being in the Capitol.
 Mr Riley had been in the same Facebook groups focused on fishing as the individual.